Malaaaa/blog-sample/docs/NetworkBS.md

 **Features**

-1. The port number is an unsigned short integer type 2、Each port has a port number
+1. The port number is an unsigned short integer type
+2. Each port has a port number
-3, TCP, UDP maintain their own independent port number 4、Network applications must occupy at least one port number, but can also occupy multiple port numbers
+3. TCP, UDP maintain their own independent port number
+4. Network applications must occupy at least one port number, but can also occupy multiple port numbers

 - Classification of ports